dseguy/data-combinator/README.md

 # Data Combinator for PHP

-When you want to list all possible combinaisons.
+When you want to list all possible combinations.

 From ```[[1, 2], [3, 4]] ``` to